 Here, we will cover a seven-step process for overcoming the negative, miserable people you frequently encounter in your day-to-day existence.

-1. Identify people with negative personality traits.
+Step 1.
+Identify negative people.

 It is important to learn how to identify people who frequently show a variety of negative personality traits.
 Here are some signs that may tell you someone is a negative person: